MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-recall.md

 Microsoft has been on a responsible AI journey since 2017, when we defined our principles and approach to ensuring this technology is used in a way that is driven by ethical principles that put people first.
 For more about our responsible AI journey, the ethical principles that guide us, and the tooling and capabilities we've created to assure that we develop AI technology responsibly, see [Responsible AI](https://www.microsoft.com/ai/responsible-ai).

 Recall uses optical character recognition (OCR), local to the PC, to analyze snapshots and facilitate search.
 For more information about OCR, see [Transparency note and use cases for OCR](/legal/cognitive-services/computer-vision/ocr-transparency-note).
-For more information about privacy and security, see [Privacy and security for Recall & screenray](https://support.microsoft.com/windows/recall-and-your-data-d404f672-7647-41e5-886c-a3c59680af15).
+For more information about privacy and security, see [Privacy and control over your Recall experience](https://support.microsoft.com/windows/privacy-and-control-over-your-recall-experience-d404f672-7647-41e5-886c-a3c59680af15).